noobiehacker/GlobalFriends/app/README.md

 Running Test
 --------------

 - Test will be broken into two different frameworks.
-One of them will be POJO test that just runs normal junit 3.
+One of them will be POJO test that I will be using Roboletric to run the tests on a VM which is perform extremely fast.
+It doesn't have great AS support for now so make sure to run the test in gradle

+    ./gradlew test

-- For Android and UI specifc tests, I am using espresso framework that is based on Robotium
+- For Android and UI specifc tests, I am using espresso framework that is based on Robotium.
+It will like a UI automated test that can also run on Appthwack for quick profiling services.
+To run it set a configuration in Android Studio to select your Instrumentation runner and the selected directories for the tests

 License
 -------